rx-angular/rx-angular/libs/state/docs/snippets/hostbindings.md

 ### Call ChangeDetection manually

-Since rendering is a side-effect in state management terms, we could utilize the `hold` method and register a side-effect which handles changeDetection for us.
+Since rendering is a side-effect, we could utilize the `hold` method and register a side-effect which handles changeDetection for us.

 ```ts